Have you ever wondered what the differences are between a private foundation and a public charity?

 In contrast, private foundations are required to make their donor information available to the public, so their tax returns, which are also available on GuideStar, list every donor and address for contributions greater than or equal to $5,000.

-An organization that’s classified as a public charity has great potential for receiving grants from the government, private foundations, and the general public.
+An organization that is classified as a public charity has great potential for receiving grants from the government, private foundations, and the general public.

 A private foundation can also receive grants, but donors may be more reluctant to give because the governing board is typically made up of a close group or family instead of various community representatives.

-Public charities are heavily supported by the public, which means they’re subject to more public scrutiny than private foundations—helping to ensure appropriate conduct.
+Many public charities are heavily supported by the public, which means they’re subject to more public scrutiny than private foundations to help encourage appropriate conduct.
+There are many different types of public charities, not all are required to be supported with public money.

-Private foundations are generally governed by a smaller group, which means they’re subject to burdensome rules and regulations—as well as potential excise taxes—to help ensure proper operation.
+Private foundations are generally governed by a smaller group, which means they’re subject to burdensome rules and regulations—as well as potential excise taxes—to help allow proper operation.
 These rules regulate areas such as:

 - Minimum distributions